-If you are worried about paying your bill, reach out to your retailer about your energy debt.
-They will work with you to make sure you stay connected.
+If you are worried about paying your bill, we encourage you to call your retailer and ask about the assistance available, like a payment plan or hardship program to help you stay connected.

 If you are struggling to pay your energy bills, call your energy provider for help as soon as possible.
 They can offer a range of assistance, including payment extensions, payment plans, hardship programs, and information about concessions, rebates and other support.